 Asthma – children

 Asthma is a condition that causes cough, wheeze and shortness of breath.
-It is common, affecting 1 in 4 children in New Zealand.
-With treatment, asthma can be well-managed and children can run and play as normal.
+It is common, with 1 in 7 children in New Zealand taking medication for asthma.
+With treatment, asthma can be well managed and children can run and play as normal.
 Many also grow out of it as they get older.

 In asthma, the small and medium-sized airways, also called breathing tubes or bronchi, in the lungs become inflamed and there is:

 These changes cause narrowing of the airways.
 This leads to wheezing, cough and difficulty with breathing.